A. Emergency Medical, Law Enforcement, and Crisis-Response Resources

 Law Enforcement: All Hampshire community members have the right to report any Sexual Misconduct Violations that may constitute a crime to law enforcement (“Police”).
 Police have unique legal authority to seek and execute search warrants, to collect forensic evidence that may have been left at the scene or at other relevant locations, to obtain cell phone and electronic records, and to make an arrest when supported by probable cause to believe a crime has been committed.
 Police are also able to provide assistance in seeking Emergency Protective Orders (see below).

-- Hampshire College Campus Safety can be reached by calling “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
+- Hampshire College Campus Safety and Wellbeing can be reached by calling “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
 Students seeking medical attention at Hampshire College Health Services can ask that Police be called on their behalf.

 - Town of Amherst Police can be reached by dialing “911” (for emergencies) or 413.259.3000 (for non-emergencies).